 Note: IAI English majors should be aware that universities may not accept elective literature courses other than British and American survey courses for the major when transferring.
-Recommended Prereq: C or better in ENG085 or

-Recommended Prereq: C or better in ENG08S or ENG095 or placement by appropriate measures into college-level English.
+Recommended Prereq: C or better in ENG085 or ENG095 or placement by appropriate measures into college-level English.
+(2 to 4 lec/0 lab)